Germinating the seeds

 Climate -- This is a tropical species that does best above 60 degrees F (15°C).
 It tolerates heat fine, but it seems happiest between about 65 and 85 degrees F (18-30°C).
 I haven't grown it in cool conditions, but it probably won't grow well below 55 degrees F (13°C).

 Fertilizing -- When your seedlings are 1 week old, give a very light dose of liquid fertilizer (about 1/8 strength), and repeat weekly 3 more times.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 After your plants are 2 months old, you may switch to a granular fertilizer if you wish.

 Dormancy -- The plant goes dormant for about 4 months each year.
 Reduce watering during this time, keeping the soil only lightly moist.

 Pests to watch for -- Watch for any pests that affect your other plants.
-Be careful when choosing chemical remedies, as some may harm the plant.
+Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

 Have fun growing them!